 How does it work?

-Have you ever hear of lauric acid?
+Have you ever heard of the lauric acid?
 It’s a compound with amazing health promoting properties.
 It contains antifungal, antibacterial, antiviral properties that boost the immune system.
-Coconut oil fat is nearly 50% lauric acid, which is converted by the body into monolaurin and makes coconut oil effective in treating many bacterial and fungal infections such as candida, athlete’s foot, measles, influenza, and hep C. Another source of monolaurin is human breast milk, go figure!
+Coconut oil fat is nearly 50% lauric acid, which is converted by the body into monolaurin and makes coconut oil effective in treating many bacterial and fungal infections such as candida, athlete’s foot, measles, influenza, and hep C. Another source of monolaurin is human breast milk – go figure!

-Another reason coconut oil has so many benefits is because unlike most other fats and oils, it is comprised of medium-chain fatty acids, (MCFA’s), which are smaller fat molecules metabolised in the liver and immediately absorbed and converted into energy, kind of like glucose but without the insulin spike.
+Another reason coconut oil has so many benefits is because unlike most other fats and oils, it is comprised of medium-chain fatty acids, (MCFA’s).
+These smaller fat molecules are metabolised in the liver and immediately absorbed and converted into energy, kind of like glucose but without the insulin spike.
 Other fats and oils are made up of long chain fatty acids, or long-chain triglycerides, which are larger molecules that are difficult for your body to break down and are mainly stored as fat.
-The MCFA’s in coconut oil actually boost your metabolism and help your body use fat for energy, which can lead to weight loss, Type 2 diabetes risk reduction, increase in energy, accelerated healing and improved immunity.
+The MCFA’s in coconut oil actually boost your metabolism and help your body to use fat for energy.
+This can lead to weight loss, Type 2 diabetes risk reduction, increase in energy, accelerated healing and improved immunity.
 When it comes to your skin, coconut oil is very hydrating and keeps skin’s connective tissues strong, which prevents sagging and wrinkles.

 Types of coconut oil